Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 • He who is visible to everyone cannot see clearly himself.

-• One who pities himself cannot cultivate.
+• Anyone who feels sorry for himself cannot improve.

 Father of Taoism